mikosik/smooth-build/doc/tutorial.md

 ##### _Blob_
 Blob is a sequence of bytes.
-Blob value can be defined in-line using Blob literal, which is sequence of hexadecimal digits prefixed with `0x`.
+Blob value can be defined using Blob literal, which is a sequence of hexadecimal digits prefixed with `0x`.
 Number of digits has to be even.
 It is allowed to use both capital and small letters.